AnnaLamadua/sampleOfsmallAppsJava/README.md

 # atm-dispense
 a small java program to show  a group of bank withdrawal from atm.

-COMNPILE
+COMPILE
-javac DispensingBankNotes.java
+>>javac DispensingBankNotes.java

 RUN
-java DispensingBankNotes
+>>java DispensingBankNotes